 Feeling as if the knee is giving out, “locking” or “catching”

-Diagnosing Meniscus Tears
+How are Meniscus Tears diagnosed?

 Often, our physicians can diagnose a meniscus tear with a physical exam.
 They will also order an imaging scan such as an X-ray or MRI to examine the bones, tendons, ligaments and tissues for damage.